Mati Laur

 Mati Laur (born 17 June 1955, in Abja-Paluoja) is an Estonian historian.
 He has written and coauthored textbooks about early modern Estonia.
-He has published scholarly articles about eighteenth-century Estonia, which also was the subject of his doctoral dissertation.
+He has published scholarly articles about eighteenth-century Estonia, which was also the subject of his doctoral dissertation.
 Despite this narrow specialisation, he is a professor of general history at the University of Tartu.

 Together with Karsten Brüggemann, Laur is the editor of the historical journal Forschungen zur baltischen Geschichte (Studies on Baltic History).